Imjin War: Ming

 The Ming Chinese army was the largest in Asia, with a total of around 845,000 troops; however, in 1592, the Imperial Army was engaged in wars with the Mongols and in crushing a rebellion in the northwest.
-Over the course of the war, the Ming sent in total 166,700 troops, though Ming troops in Korea never numbered more than 60,000 at any given point.
-They also sent 17 million liang worth of silver and supplies to Korea (equivalent to about half a year of revenue for the Ming Empire).
-The Ming army was capable of considerable feats of organization, for example bringing 400 artillery guns across 480 km of harsh landscape to provide firepower against the Mongols.
+Over the course of the war, the Ming sent a total of 166,700 troops, though Ming troops in Korea likely never numbered more than 80,000 at any given point.
+They also sent 17 million liang worth of silver and supplies to Korea.

 The core of the Ming army was the infantry, divided into five sections; gunmen, swordsmen, archers with fire arrows, archers with ordinary arrows, and spearmen, backed up by the cavalry and artillery.
 The basic weapons for the Chinese infantry were the crossbow and the arquebus, while the cavalry were usually mounted archers.
-Early kinds of land mines and hand grenades were also used.
+Early types of land mines and hand grenades were also used.
 Chinese infantry wore conical iron helmets and suits of armor made from leather or iron.
-During siege actions, Chinese deployed rattan shields and iron pavises (large shields), reputed to be musket-proof.
+During siege actions, Chinese deployed rattan shields and iron pavises (large shields).